lokile/LokileCrypt/README.md

 import com.lokile.encrypter.encrypters.imp.Encrypter
 ......
 var encrypter = Encrypter(context=context,alias="your_alias")
-//alias: your keyword to communicate with Android KeyStore System
 ```
-- Or you can use the builder:
+- Or you can use the Builder for more options:
 ```
 import com.lokile.encrypter.encrypters.imp.Encrypter
 ......